MicaQuarleri/Clothing-business-front/README.md

-This application allows you to keep track of the sales, products and available customers of a clothing store.
+This proyect allows you to keep track of the sales, products and available customers of a clothing store.

 It was thought for stores that works in small cities where there is a possibility that customers do not pay at the moment of the sale, so an account is created in which there is a resgister of the ammount of money the customer owes and the money it has payd.